Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Prohibited at: Tempe Beach Park, Papago Park (Tempe section), Rio Salado Park, and city preserves.
+Drones prohibited in: Tempe Beach Park, Tempe section of Papago Park, Rio Salado Park, city preserves.
+Other Tempe parks not covered.

 View source